JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 Definitely faster, but we do seem to have some work to do on the scalability of the runtime system.

-### Seeding the default random number generator
+### Random number generation

-Julia's default global random number generator (`rand()`) is a particularly challenging case for thread-safety.
+The approach we've taken with Julia's default global random number generator (`rand()` and friends) is to make it thread-specific.
-We have split it into separate random streams for each thread, allowing code with `rand()` to be freely parallelized and get independent random numbers on each thread.

-However, seeding (`Random.seed!(n)`) is trickier.
-Seeding all of the per-thread streams would require some kind of synchronization among threads, which would unacceptably slow down random number generation.
-It also makes a very limited amount of sense: threading introduces its own nondeterminism, so you cannot get much predictability by seeding one thread's state from another.
+On first use, each thread will create an independent instance of the default RNG type (currently `MersenneTwister`) seeded from system entropy.
-Therefore we decided to have the `seed!(n)` call affect only the current thread's state.
+All operations that affect the random number state (`rand`, `srand`, `randn`, etc.) will then operate on only the current thread's RNG state.
-That way, multiple independent code sequences that seed and then use random numbers can at least individually work as expected.
+This way, multiple independent code sequences that seed and then use random numbers will individually work as expected.

+If you need all threads to use a known initial seed, you will need to set it up explicitly.
-For more elaborate seeding requirements, we recommend allocating and passing your own RNG objects (e.g. `Rand.MersenneTwister()`).
+For that kind of more precise control, or better performance, we recommend allocating and passing your own RNG objects (e.g. `Rand.MersenneTwister()`).

 ## Under the hood